 Say this about the screenplay for The Big Wedding – it’s not bad for an animal with a brain the size of a walnut, but it’s exceptionally offensive for a sentient human actively working in the film industry.
 The Big Wedding is credited as being written and directed by Justin Zackham (a first-time director best known for scripting The Bucket List), whose brain size we will charitably list as “inconclusive”.
 It turns out that The Big Wedding was technically based on a French film, which makes sense because they hate us.

 Blackness and despair set in from the first embarrassing lines of dialogue, delivered by De Niro over a syrupy score generic enough to serve as the main menu music for a Scene It! game.
-De Niro plays Don, one of those fabulously wealthy sculptors you’re always never hearing about, and his character enters the film asking, “What came first, the Catholic church or cunnilingus?”
+De Niro plays Don, one of those fabulously wealthy sculptors you’re always never hearing about, and his character enters the film asking, “What came first…the Catholic church or cunnilingus?”
 He later lasciviously comments, “I haven’t seen this much tail around here since the last poochie died,” and at one point uses the phrase, “shittin’ kittens.”

 When you hear the stories about how De Niro’s “You talkin’ to me?” monologue in Taxi Driver was the product of hours of improvisational collaboration between him and Scorsese, it is unfathomable that he has allowed himself to reach such degrading lows.
 Any actor can phone in a bad performance, but De Niro, always the innovator, has taken it a step further.
 He’s really no better than a child actor here, a mimicking mannequin posed by the director, hitting his marks and reciting his naughty-boy lines without any sense of experience or personality.

-The first ten minutes of The Big Wedding are a downward spiral of bad actors and their moth-eaten character types.
+The first ten minutes of The Big Wedding form a downward spiral of bad actors and their moth-eaten character types.
 Each new one is revealed with a dramatic flourish, as though they were the showcase prizes in a nightmarish game show inspired by Jean-Paul Sartre’s No Exit.
 Keaton as a dithering neurotic!
 Sarandon as a passionate Earth mother!
 Topher Grace as a fumbling virgin!
 Robin Williams as a daffy priest!
 Katherine Heigl as anyone or anything!
 Hell is these people.

 But it doesn’t stop there – just about every character in The Big Wedding is dangerously perverted enough to merit their own Amber Alert.
 After getting a handjob under the rehearsal dinner table from his future sister-in-law, Grace laments to Keaton, “I can’t believe I’m being cock-blocked by my own mother!”
 Heigl “jokingly” claims that Chicago is “crawling with Spics and Jews” – her spontaneous vomiting in the subsequent scene is a natural reaction to such bile.
 Meanwhile, De Niro screws Keaton almost the moment Sarandon turns around, and then immediately informs his already traumatized daughter that he had been “laying pipe” with her tantric sex-loving mother for the last forty minutes.

 This leads to a tender reconciliation scene between De Niro and the pregnant Heigl, in which she suggests in the most nonsensical manner possible that she plans to abort the baby because her boyfriend dumped her: “I’m not one of those women who thinks I deserve to have a child just because my uterus suddenly decides to work.
 He either loves me or he doesn’t.”
-All of Heigl’s motivations seem pretty deranged, until you remember that this movie may or may not have been written by a cat.
+All of Heigl’s motivations seem pretty deranged, at least until you remember that this movie may or may not have been written by a cat.